-IRS Form 1040-NR is used by nonresident aliens to report U.S. source income and calculate taxes owed or refunds due.
-It’s different from the standard 1040 used by U.S. residents.
+IRS Form 1040-NR is the U.S. tax return used by nonresident aliens to report U.S.-source income, calculate taxes owed, or claim refunds.
+It differs from the standard Form 1040 filed by U.S. residents and has specific filing requirements.

 Who Should File Form 1040-NR?